About UMChurchLaw.com

 Closing a Local Church Under ¶2549 (with toolkit)

-Consultation and Appointment Process (with PowerPoint presentation)
+Consultation and Appointment Process (with PowerPoint)

 Role of District Superintendents